bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/HowToManuallyTransferDataVolumes.rst

 -  Configure the Job that should backup the remote client with the fileset.

--  Run :strong:`estimate listing` on the remote backup job.
+-  Run :bcommand:`estimate listing` on the remote backup job.

--  Run :strong:`list filesets` to make sure the fileset was added to the catalog.
+-  Run :bcommand:`list filesets` to make sure the fileset was added to the catalog.

 Then we need to create a backup on the remote machine onto a portable disk which we can then import into our local installation.